IntroToR/Group-7/README.md

 10-12-20 Mengyi is working on creating the map chart.

 10-13-20 Mengyi finished coffee rating map and related data files are created.
-10-14-20 Johana started to work on the

 10-14 & 15 - 20 Ece worked on the ANOVA part:
   Completed the 2 way anova analysis on 6 different sensory variables Created a sumary table for ANOVA data
   Run lsmeans test for processing method variable Worked on creating a plot fot lsmeans test but hasn't finished yet.

+  10-14-20 Johana started to work on the
+Done the spider chart.
+Based on the cuping score I plot the best score coffee that comes from Ethiopia and the lowest score that comes from Ecuador.